AlextheYounga/us-federal-code/usc/title-21-food-and-drugs/chapter-9-federal-food-drug-and-cosmetic-act/frontmatter.md

 355g.
 Utilizing real world evidence.

+355h.
+Regulation of certain nonprescription drugs that are marketed without an approved drug application.

 356. Expedited approval of drugs for serious or life-threatening diseases or conditions.

 356–1.
 Accelerated approval of priority countermeasures.